More jobs than ever before having people sitting behind a desk all day.

-And most homes come complete with an office that allows more sitting at a desk.
+And most homes come complete with an office that will have you spending even more time sitting at a desk.
 If you have an office job you cannot avoid sitting.

 This post may contain affiliate links.
 Please read our policies for more details.

 However, the chair can be used to practice some quick yoga moves that can release tension and improve breathing.

 If you don’t sit at a desk, that does not matter these exercises are designed to be done sitting down.